RobotecAI/o3de.org/content/docs/user-guide/interactivity/robotics/simulation-interfaces.md

 ## Motivation

 The `SimulationInterfaces` is ROS 2 API that allows to affect simulated entities in various ways.
-It is can be thought as ROS 2 API to talk with :
+It can be thought of as ROS 2 API to talk with :
 - [Simulated Bodies](/docs/user-guide/interactivity/physics/nvidia-physx/simulated-bodies/),
 - [Spawning and despawning](/docs/learning-guide/tutorials/entities-and-prefabs/spawn-a-prefab/),
 - pausing simulation,